lefama/masters/README.md

 # Masters in Professional Math
-Work done as part of Thesis in Masters in Professional Math (Portuguese language)
+Work done as part of Thesis for Masters in Professional Math (Portuguese language)